Discovering Niche Perfumeries in Paris

 I have a lot of respect for Patricia de Nicolaï for having ignored the family business for being ignored by it; reports suggest she hit its male-dominated glass ceiling despite being part of the clan.
 In addition, she pioneered and championed women ‘nez’ in the industry.

-The Rue des Archives perfumery was in full Christmas regalia and looked pretty glitzy.
-The staff were warm, welcoming and patient.
+At her Rue des Archives perfumery, the staff were warm, welcoming and patient.
 Never persistent, and always courteously attentive to my rambling needs as I merely wished to trial everything.

-As a Mediterranean-based perfumer, I was particularly keen to test Nicolaï’s Neroli’ Intense, a new release of 2018, which was promoted in the Christmas perfumery window display.
-It was as if all parts of the bitter orange were employed and subtly, sublimely so.
-The rare flower to twig petitgrain bigerade married with a light musk and patchouli.
-Waxy, floral, white and totally non-wintry but at the same time winter incarnate as l’hiver is the season of the orange harvest.
-It’s orange-gold livery matched the Christmas decor in the perfumery itself.
+As a Mediterranean-based perfumer, I was particularly keen to test Nicolaï’s Neroli’ Intense; it was as if all parts of the bitter orange were employed and subtly, sublimely so.
+The rare flower to twig petitgrain bigarade married with a light musk and patchouli.
+Waxy, floral, white and spring-into-summer perfect, yet at the same time winter incarnate as l’hiver is the season of the orange harvest.
 What’s not to love, I thought, and bought.
 It’s a scent for all seasons.

 13, Rue du Roi de Sicile, 75004 Paris